 The Jumbos became just the fifth program in NCAA Division III history to win three national championships, all under head coach Josh Shapiro.
 Today they built a 2-0 lead, then after Calvin scored on a penalty kick in the 50th minute the Jumbos withstood the Knights' offensive pressure to post the victory and finish the season unbeaten (18-0-3).

 Tufts scored just two minutes into the game to grab a 1-0 lead.
 Junior Brett Rojas did great work keeping possession in the Calvin end, then back-footed a pass to sophomore Travis Van Brewer.
 He led junior Gavin Tasker down the left side and Tasker sent the ball into the fray in the middle of the goal area.
-The ball would deflect out to Aroh, whose shot deflected off a defender and went in.
+The ball would deflect out to Calvin Aroh, whose shot glanced off a defender and went in.

 Calvin (22-2) would have an edge in possession for the half, but the Jumbos did a good job containing the Knights' scoring chances.
 Calvin had its first shot 10 minutes in as Sam Twigg sent a good chance just wide right.
 Jacob Witte had the Knights' first shot on goal from straight on with 19 minutes on the clock, but Jumbo senior goalie Conner Mieth made the save.